-I asked her if she knew of any other odd, ghostly happenings.
+Asked if she knew of any other odd, ghostly happenings…

 “Well, I am 80 now, so I can’t remember too many things but I do know that a lot of people would not stay at the house.
 Everybody in town knew there was something different about the Hayden house and most people didn’t want to stay there.”